mario-areias/nvim/README.md

 ## Plugins

 For this new phase of my config, I wanted to have better asthetics, modularity and - most importantly - control of my own environment.
 For that reason, I avoided things such as `mini.nvim` or using distros.
-Which these tools are quite amazing in their own right, I wanted to have more control of my config not less.
+While these tools are quite amazing in their own right, I wanted to have more control of my config not less.

 ### Asthetics